 Q1: What is the fundamental technique for defense against a simple

-movements.
+are much slower.
 See full answer at the Q&A page link below.

 Q2: Why are my ripostes (counterattacks) not effective?